Best Docusign alternatives: Pricing, pros & cons, use cases

 THE BEST DOCUSIGN ALTERNATIVES

 Explore our market analysis of electronic signature vendors and the best Docusign alternatives below.
-Starting with OneSpan Sign, we break down leading players in the eSignature space to showcase their strengths and limitations.
+We break down leading players in the eSignature space to showcase their strengths and limitations.
 This analysis will provide essential insight into your options to help you make the best selection for your business.

 OneSpan Sign

-OneSpan has more than 20 years of experience in electronic signatures and cybersecurity.
+OneSpan has more than 25 years of experience in electronic signatures and cybersecurity.
 The company offers a robust, enterprise-ready digital agreements platform with security at the core.
-Their eSignature solution, OneSpan Sign, leverages advanced digital identity verification crucial to reducing fraud and ensuring the authenticity of each transaction.
-Similarly, their remote online notarization solution, OneSpan Notary, assists with mitigating the risk of fraud compared to traditional notarizations by protecting notaries, signers, and underlying agreements with strong identity proofing options, built-in security controls such as co-browsing, and bank-grade security to secure notarized documents and data-in-transit and at rest.
+Their eSignature solution, OneSpan Sign, leverages advanced security features such as digital identity verification and authentication options crucial to reducing fraud and ensuring the authenticity of each transaction.
+Similarly, their remote online notarization solution, OneSpan Notary, assists with mitigating the risk of fraud compared to traditional notarizations by protecting notaries, signers, and underlying agreements with strong identity proofing options, built-in security controls such as co-browsing, and bank-grade security for notarized documents and data-in-transit and at rest.
 This security and enterprise focus proves to be a key differentiator in highly regulated industries.

-OneSpan Sign also integrates with many of the most commonly used enterprise applications, such as Salesforce, SharePoint, and Workday, and includes more high-value integrations for enterprise use cases, like workflow customization with Smart Communication and Guidewire.
+OneSpan Sign also integrates with many of the most commonly used enterprise applications, such as Salesforce, SharePoint, and Dynamics, and includes more high-value eSignature integrations for enterprise use cases, like workflow customization with Smart Communication and Guidewire.

-Security at the core: OneSpan traces its security roots back over 30 years, and security remains central to everything it does.
-For high-value processes, enterprise organizations, and highly regulated industries, security cannot be compromised.
+Trust at the core: OneSpan traces its security roots back over 25 years, and security remains central to everything it does.
+The company’s eSignature platform is purpose-built for industries where compliance, fraud prevention, and auditability are mission-critical.

 OneSpan Sign has been designed to provide best-in-class security features:

-- Wide range of authentication and identity verification methods, including SMS OTP, government ID verification, biometric verification, and knowledge-based authentication (KBA)
+• Wide range of authentication and identity verification methods, including SMS OTP, government ID verification, biometric verification, Q&A security challenge, knowledge-based authentication (KBA), and passkeys

 Excellent customer service and support: OneSpan’s customer support provides a range of support options designed to meet the enterprise needs of customers.
-With business-critical support options available 24x7, including a knowledge base, developer community, and trust center, OneSpan customers get the support they need, when they need it.
-This is why OneSpan ranks higher than Docusign in customer satisfaction with a 93% satisfaction rate for Quality of Support on G2.com.
+With business-critical support options available 24x7, including human support, developer community, and documentation portal, OneSpan customers get the support they need, when they need it.
+This is why OneSpan ranks higher than Docusign in customer satisfaction with a 93% satisfaction rate for quality of support on G2.com.

 “We’re very satisfied with OneSpan support.
 If we can’t get them on the phone when we call, they call us back quickly.